WithoutHaste/EraFarmTool/README.md

 - files are pipe (|) delimited
   - using pipes instead of commas due to how often commas are used in regular inputs
   - pipes are stripped from all input fields
+  - there is no way to "escape" the pipes
 - date format is `YYYYMMDD`
 - booleans are `0` or `1`
 - text fields are stored with end-line characters encoded as `%0A` (the html encoding)